-To enhance the prognostic performance of IRGPI, we integrated independent prognostic variables (including age and IRGPI risk score) to construct an immune-clinical prognostic index (ICPI) by applying Cox in the training set.
+To enhance the prognostic performance of IRGPI, we integrated independent prognostic variables (including age and IRGPI risk score) to construct an immune-clinical prognostic index (ICPI) by applying CoxPH in the training set.
 Similarly, OC samples were divided into high risk group and low risk group by ICPI using time-dependent ROC analysis.
 Concordance index (C-index) calculated using the R/bioconductor package “survcomp”[34] was used to evaluate the prognostic performance of IRGPI, ICPI and other OC prognostic signatures[35; 36; 37].

 On the basis of multivariable survival analysis, variables significantly correlated with the OS of OC patients were selected along with ICPI to construct a nomogram in the training set using the R package “rms”( https://cran.r-project.org/web/packages/rms/).
 The performance of the nomogram was evaluated using C-index, and higher C-index was associated with better model performance.
 Internal and external validation of the nomogram was performed using bootstrapping method (1,000 bootstrap resamples).
-External calibration analysis of the nomogram for 2 and 4 year OS was conducted in the test set with the use of 1000 bootstrap resamples.
-Decision curve analysis (DCA), a method to estimate the clinical benefit of the nomogram in routine clinical practice, was conducted in the test as introduced by Vickers AJ et al[38].
+External calibration analysis of the nomogram for 2- and 4- year OS was conducted in the test set with the use of 1000 bootstrap resamples.
+Decision curve analysis (DCA), a method to estimate the clinical benefit of the nomogram in routine clinical practice, was conducted in the test set as introduced by Vickers AJ et al[38].
 Differences at P<0.05 were considered to be statistically significant.
 All the statistical analyses were conducted using R software (version 3.4.4).

 Results

-Determination of immune related gene index (IRGPI)
+Determination of immune related gene pair index (IRGPI)

 A total number of 2,777 OC patients were included in our study, including 1,389 subjects in the training set and 1,388 subjects in the test set.
 In the training set and test set, 980 patients were less than or equal to 60 years old, and 801 patients were older than 60 years old.
-A total of number of 304 early stage OCs and 2,414 advanced OCs.
+A total of number of 304 early stage OCs and 2,414 advanced stage OCs.
 For the disease grade, 685 patients were low grade OC and 1,727 patients were high grade OC.
 The baseline characteristics of the OC patients in training set and test set were not significantly different (supplementary table 2).
 A total of 1,811 IRGs were obtained from the ImmPort, and 458 IRGs could be detected across all the platforms of the 21 OC microarrays, and then 104,653 IRGPs were generated.
 After log-rank based survival analysis, 38 IRGPs were found to be significantly correlated with OS of OC patients.
-Finally, 23 IRGPs including 34 IRGs were selected to construct the IRGPI based on the results of LASSO penalized Cox (supplementary table 3).
-According to the results of time-dependent analysis, the OC patients were categorized into high risk group and low risk group with the optimal cutoff of IRGPI equaled to 1.106 (supplementary figure 1).
+Finally, 23 IRGPs including 34 IRGs were selected to construct the IRGPI based on the results of LASSO penalized CoxPH (supplementary table 3).
+According to the results of time-dependent ROC analysis, the OC patients were categorized into high risk group and low risk group with the optimal cutoff of IRGPI equaled to 1.106 (supplementary figure 1).

 Prognostic role IRGPI in OC